Skip to content

 Comparing the original and optically corrected and enhanced image.

 Photo editing in DxO PhotoLab is a delight.
-The interface is well presented, and the application will respond to your adjustments immediately.
-Regarding adjustments, DxO PhotoLab features all the usual tools, including Exposure, White Balance, and Tone Curves, as well as some more exotic adjustments, such as selective masking, color rendering, and LUT grading.
+The interface is well presented, and the application responds to your adjustments immediately.
+Regarding adjustments, DxO PhotoLab features all the usual tools, including Exposure, White Balance, and Tone Curves, as well as more exotic features, such as selective masking, color rendering, and LUT grading.
 Make no mistake, DxO PhotoLab is a serious photo editing tool but not necessarily a complicated one.

-For instance, DxO PhotoLab includes many helpful automatations such as Presets, image-enhancing Optics Modules, and tools such as DxO Smart Lighting and DxO Clear View.
-In other words, you can do an awful lot of photo editing while knowing very little about editing photos.
+For example, DxO PhotoLab includes many helpful automatations such as Presets, image-enhancing Optics Modules, and tools such as DxO Smart Lighting and DxO Clear View.
+In other words, you can do a lot of photo editing with Photolab while knowing little about editing photos.

-That being said, DxO PhotoLab can be overwhelming and unwelcoming to beginners.
-However, such difficulties are short-lived, and once you’ve ascended its short-but-steep learning curve, you’ll find editing photos in DxO PhotoLab straightforward enough.
+That said, DxO PhotoLab’s busy but well-presented interface can be overwhelming and unwelcoming to beginners.
+However, such difficulties are short-lived, and once you’ve ascended its short learning curve, you’ll find editing photos in DxO PhotoLab 8 straightforward enough.

 Optics Modules